hangtingchen/SpeechSeparation/README.md

 # SpeechSeparation
-speech separation based on frequencey features and neural networks
+speech separation based on frequency features and neural networks